Links for downloading the publicly released 1900-1912 data are below.

 We have launched a new study of how geographic origin, mode of appointment, family background, and other characteristics of government employees during the Qing (1644-1911) dynasty influenced their career trajectories, and how such processes shaped the composition of the Qing state.
 For mode of appointment, we distinguish officials according to whether they entered service by examination qualification, office purchase, or by virtue of hereditary affiliation with the Eight Banner system.
 This work will offer a new perspective on Qing political elites by allowing us to examine the state in its entirety using micro-level data.
 Previous studies of officials and other government employees have mainly been case studies of specific individuals or government offices.
 Larger scale studies have focused on examination qualification holders, and assumed that they represented the political elite.
 Studies of the bureaucracy, or specific ministries, have generally been institutional histories.
 To our knowledge, this is one of the first longitudinal studies of any national bureaucracy, contemporary or modern, in its entirety, using micro-data on the careers and family and geographic origins of all officials.

 To carry out this study, we are constructing a database of government employees during the Qing, the China Government Employee Database – Qing (CGED-Q).
 Our core information come from the jinshenlu (缙绅录), a publication that appeared every three months and listed almost every government employee including their name(s), place of origin, ethnicity, location of post, job title, current post, and other details.
 These officials ranged from high officials in the 六部 and other central government units down to low-level officials serving in counties.
 Nominative linkage of the records of the same official in different editions has proven straightforward, allowing us to construct and study career histories.
 Each edition lists 13,000-15,000 employees.
-As of July 2017, we have entered 1,630,000 records for over 200,000 unique civil servants.
+As of 10 February 2018, we have entered 2,383,099 records for maybe 300,000 unique civil servants.